21Mis0112/internship-management/webinter/README.md

 ## 📄 License

-This project is developed for internal use by RG organization.
+This project is developed and owned by **Sai Kumar and Team**.
+All rights reserved © 2024 Sai Kumar and Team.

 ---

 ## 🙏 Credits

+**Developed by:** Sai Kumar and Team

 **Built with love using:**
 - React & Vite for blazing-fast frontend